voidnerd/MLM-Solution/README.md

 - clone this repository
 - `cd [project-directory]`
 - `composer install`
+- create a `.env` file, copy every in `.env.example` into the `.env` file and add your config details.
 - `php artisan serve`

 TIP: You can change monetary variables on base controller `app/Http/Controllers/Controller.php` :metal: .\